CS2103JAN2017-W10-B1/addressbook-level4/README.md

   the main programming language.
 * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code example that is **significantly bigger** (around 6 KLoC)than what students usually write in beginner-level SE modules.
+* It is initiated by the sample project team from SE-EDU(https://github.com/se-edu/)
 * What's different from [level 3](https://github.com/se-edu/addressbook-level3):
     * A more sophisticated GUI that includes a list panel and an in-built Browser.
     * More test cases, including automated GUI testing.